gillespilon/machine_learning/machine_learning.md

 1. Train a machine learning model using labeled data

 - Labeled data has been labeled with the outcome
-- Machine learning model learns the relationship between the attributes of the data and their outcome
+- Machine learning model learns the relationship between the attributes of the data and their outcome.

 2. Make predictions on new data for which the label is unknown